I am at higher risk for coronavirus. What options are available to me?

 Do I need to let someone know if students are working all online?

-Yes.
-Please let the technical advisors and/or Associate Dean in your Dean’s Office know so that we can ensure these students are coded in SIS such that they are not billed for the commuter meal plan.
+Faculty should also let their technical advisors and/or Associate Dean in their Dean’s office know so that we can ensure these students are coded in SIS such that they are not billed for the commuter meal plan.
 We also need this information to pass along to other instructors as they make their HyFlex arrangements.

 Should I contact students about how I will set up my HyFlex class?

-We are working hard to get you your room assignment and the details on the number of students who are working all online.
-We know many of you won’t have a final plan until these details are available.
-But, it can still be very useful to use the email list available in your course roster in LORA to reach out and let students know your general plan—are you live-streaming everyday?
+You can use the email list available in your course roster in LORA or Canvas to reach out and let students know your general plan—are you live-streaming everyday and splitting by last name or some other criteria?
 Are you splitting people into groups/teams to work on projects and offering a lot of standard content online like a flipped classroom?
 Are you doing a modified tutorial with individual or small group discussions?
-Our students love to know that you are working hard and eager to see them in the fall.
+These are details you should share with students.

-At this time we cannot switch the schedules of students who have been making plans to move to New Orleans on the basis of having in person schedules.
 If you have an ADA accommodation you should work through Human Resources.
-You can also work with your Dean.
+You can also work with your Chair and/or Dean on preferences.

 Where can I find resources to point students for success in online classes?